Empty Words, Empty Hearts

 Intent has a great deal to do with it.

-Although I am looking for clients so I can pay the rent and feed myself and family, my passion is that one might realize the greatness of one’s own creation.
-Whereas with many counselors and psychiatrists, their primary intent is the accumulation of clients for the long-term.
-And not all (but most) determine where you are in life, based on a chart that was created through presumption to fit the masses and keep the status quo.
+Although I am looking for clients so I can pay for life's necessities, my passion is that one might realize the greatness of one’s own creation.
+For too many counselors and psychiatrists, their primary intent is the accumulation of clients for the long-term, with most (but not all) determining where you are in life based upon a chart created through presumption to fit the masses and keep the status quo.
 Amongst these people, the majority do their work without passion.
 Therefore, their words are empty.

 Words within themselves do not create a healing frequency, nor does a chart.

 Whatever we do in life, when we do it with the passion of the heart, we have greater results, and the same is true with our words.
 Today, though, it is difficult because of political correctness with more and more rules continuously being added to the rituals of protocol (what we can say and cannot say).
 It forces most of us to express ourselves in monotone, and therefore creates a frequency that’s bland and mundane.
 It does not excite, it does not bring joy, and it does not heal.
 It leaves us with the impression that whatever the person said to us is scripted.

 Because of political correctness, we seem to be stripping away the passion of our words.
 When we strip away the passion from our expressions and our words are projected in the monotone, it gives no meaning to what has been said.

 The energy of passion gives meaning to the words; sincerity in what we say gives life to the words.